Chuck Negron

 Charles Negron II (born June 8, 1942) is an American singer-songwriter.
-He is best known as one of the three lead vocalists in the rock band Three Dog Night, which he helped form in 1968.
+He is best known as a founding member and lead vocalist of the rock band Three Dog Night.

 Early life

 Chuck Negron was born on June 8, 1942, in Manhattan, New York City, to Charles Negron, a Puerto Rican nightclub singer, and Elizabeth Rooke.
 When Negron was five years old, his parents divorced.
 Negron and his twin sister, Nancy, were raised by their mother, who placed them in a daycare facility while she supported her young children.
 Though Negron refers to this facility as an orphanage, it was a mansion in the Bronx that contained a swimming pool, gymnasium, arts and crafts and more.
 The facility did house some long-term residents, though this did not include Negron and his sister.

 Negron grew up in the Bronx, where he sang in local doo-wop groups and played basketball both in schoolyard pick-up games and at William Howard Taft High School.
 He was recruited to play basketball at Allan Hancock College, a small community college in Santa Maria, California and played later at California State University, Los Angeles.